 Try making a nature sensory bottle for a calming activity at the end of a busy summer day.
 The whole process is relaxing and this sensory experience will surely be one your kids will remember!

-Just fill bottles or jars with water and then place nature finds in the jars.
+Just fill bottles or jars with water or oil and then place nature finds in the jars.
 The end result is beautiful and the pieces of nature are fun to observe in the jars!

 We used random jars that we had around the house, but these plastic jars look perfect!